ScottLogic/blog/_posts/2025-08-08-custom-query-language-antlr-elasticsearch.md

 To build a query language we need a database capable of storing and searching both structured and unstructured data.
 Structured data includes fields like the publication date of an article, while unstructured data is missing a clear format, such as the text content of the article.
 For this, we'll use [Elasticsearch](https://www.elastic.co/elasticsearch).
 Elasticsearch is an open source, distributed search and analytics engine.
 It's well-suited for our needs as we'll be taking advantage of its powerful indexing and search capabilities.
 Elasticsearch isn't designed to be a database and doesn't support ACID operations or transactions.
 In a real-world production environment, it's common to have a separate database that acts as the primary source of truth and to use Elasticsearch as a secondary store optimised for search and analytics.
 For the purposes of this post, we'll keep things simple and focus solely on Elasticsearch, omitting the additional complexity of integrating another database.

 Elasticsearch organises data using inverted indexes.
-A traditional forward index maps document identifiers to tokens, which correspond to small, searchable fragments of text, e.g. words.
+A traditional forward index (or primary index) maps document identifiers to tokens, which correspond to small, searchable fragments of text, e.g. words.
 Forward indexes allow for efficient indexing but relatively inefficient searching on anything other than the document ID.
 In our context, this could be mapping from news article IDs to the tokens contained in the article, a useful tool if we need to quickly find all of the tokens in a given article.

 <pre class="mermaid" style="text-align:center">
 ---